Why This Trip?

 1 View on Map

-Today you'll make the long but incredibly scenic drive from Anchorage to McCarthy / Kennicott.
-It'll take about 7 hours, and you'll have to have an approved rental car, as the road becomes rough gravel as you get closer to your destination.
+Today you'll make the long (about 7 hours) but incredibly scenic drive from Anchorage to McCarthy / Kennicott.
+The final portion of your drive is on the gravel McCarthy Road.
+Not all rentals allow for travel on gravel roads so be sure you rent from a company that allows it, like Alaska 4X4 Rentals or Alaska Overlander.
 If there's time along the way, check out the Musk Ox Farm, where you can visit the Arctic's oldest living species, the musk ox; around 80 of them live here.
 Or drop by the Reindeer Farm, where you'll have the chance to pet a reindeer.
 At the end of the McCarthy Road is the footbridge into McCarthy.
 Cars aren't permitted in town, so park your vehicle and walk across.